Montoneros: 1976

 In January 1976, the son of retired Lieutenant-General Julio Alsogoray, Juan Alsogaray (El Hippie), copied from his father's safe a draft of "Battle Order 24 March" and passed it to the head of the Montoneros intelligence, Rodolfo Walsh, who informed the guerrilla leadership of the planned military coup.
 Private Sergio Tarnopolsky, serving in the Argentine Marine Corps in 1976, also passed on valuable information to Walsh regarding the tortures and killings of left-wing guerrillas taking place in ESMA.
-He was later that year made to disappear along with his father Hugo and mother Blanca and sister Betina in revenge for a bomb that he planted in the detention centre which failed to explode.
+He was later that year made to disappear along with his wife Laura, father Hugo and mother Blanca and sister Betina in revenge for a bomb that he planted in the detention centre which failed to explode.
 The only survivor of the sequestration was his brother Daniel, who was not at home the day of the raid.

+On 16 January 1976, a police officer was killed while trying to remove a bomb planted in a train in the suburb of Hurlingham in Buenos Aires.

+On 26 January, urban guerrillas operating in the suburb of Barracas in Buenos Aires, shot a female police traffic officer (21-year-old Silvia Ester Rosboch de Campana) twice in her stomach around 7 AM as she left her place of residence that was Tomás Liberti 1145 for work.
+The three individuals involved in her murder fled in a Peugeot 504 car.
+She died that day in the emergency ward at the Agudos Dr. Argerich General Hospital.

-On 26 January, ERP guerrillas supporting Montoneros operations in the suburb of Barracas in Buenos Aires, killed a female police traffic officer (Silvia Ester Rosboch de Campana).
-On 29 January, during a raid on the Bendix factory in the suburb of Munro in Buenos Aires, Montoneros shot and killed Alberto Olabarrieta and Jorge Sarlenga of the factory's management, and an off-duty policeman, Juan Carlos Garavaglio, who had tried to intervene.
+On 29 January, during a raid on the Bendix factory in the suburb of Munro in Buenos Aires, Montoneros shot and killed Alberto Olabarrieta and Jorge Sarlenga of the factory's management, and an off-duty policeman, 27 year-old Juan Carlos Garavaglio, who had tried to intervene.

-On 2 February 1976, about fifty Montoneros attacked the Juan Vucetich Police Academy in the suburb of La Plata but were repelled when the police cadets fought back and reinforcements arrived.
-On 13 February, the Argentine army scored a major success when the 14th Airborne Infantry Regiment of the 4th Airborne Infantry Brigade ambushed the 65-strong Montoneros Jungle Company, in an action near the town of Cadillal in Tucumán province.
-The 2nd Airborne Infantry Regiment of the same brigade, was also released from garrison duties in the city of Córdoba after the ERP armed uprising that killed 5 policemen there in August 1975 and would achieve similar success against the ERP's Decididos de Córdoba company sent to rekindle the insurgency in Tucumán province.
-In the week preceding the military coup, the Montoneros killed 13 policemen as part of their Third National Military Campaign and vowed to kill at least 3,000 policemen by the decade's end.
+On 2 February 1976, about fifty Montoneros attacked the Juan Vucetich Police Academy in the suburb of La Plata, in an attempt to destroy the patrol helicopters stationed there, but were repelled when the police cadets fought back and reinforcements arrived.
+On 13 February, the Argentine army scored a major success when the 14th Airborne Infantry Regiment of the 4th Airborne Infantry Brigade ambushed the 65-strong "Compañía Montoneros de Monte" (Montoneros Jungle Company), in an action near the town of Cadillal in Tucumán province.
+The 2nd Airborne Infantry Regiment of the same brigade, was also released from garrison duties in the city of Córdoba after the ERP armed uprising that killed 5 policemen there in August 1975 and would achieve similar success against the ERP's Decididos de Córdoba (Die-Hards of Córdoba) company sent to rekindle the insurgency in Tucumán province.
+In the week preceding the military coup, the Montoneros killed 13 policemen as part of their Third National Military Campaign that vowed to kill at least 3,000 policemen by the decade's end.